 11SN Series snap-in switches feature quick connect terminals for the Hall sensor and (in illuminated models) the lamp.
 All other models have PCB terminals.
 When various models changed from using SW sensors to SD sensors, the drawings were updated, and all affected types were redrawn with quick connect terminals.
 This appears to be an error on Micro Switch’s part, and the bills of materials for subseries other than 11SN do not include the quick connect terminals.
 No switches other than 11SN have been observed with quick connect terminals.

-The sensor IC itself is 0.040″ square.
+The SW sensor die itself is 0.040″ square.
 The circuit pathways are large enough that they can be made out with a 10× illuminated loupe.
 Ed Nisley has taken photographs of a 201SN1B1 sensor.
 The large diamond area in the photographs does not appear on the sensor of a 1SW51-R switch.

 The back of each sensor is marked with a code.
 The codes are not understood, but in some instances the final character is a letter which appears to indicate the type of sensor, using the same mapping as for SD Series sensors.

 A 1SW17 switch shown on the Deskthority wiki has a sensor marked “N”; this model seems to be sink pulse, meaning that the sensor should be marked “B”.
 However, there may be more than one type of sink pulse sensor.
 A 1SW51-R listed on eBay has a sensor marked “J59”, which does not appear to indicate the sensor type at all.